MylesScholz/A-Life-Capstone-Project/docs/cell_data_structure.md

 │  │
 │  ├──Lifespan: the duration after which this Cell has a chance to die │  │
+│  ├──Scale: the scaling factor of this Cell relative to the default size (50 px-wide Sprite) │  │
 │  ├──Homeostasis Nutrient Cost: the amount of nutrients expended per unit of time to keep this Cell alive │  │
 │  ├──Reproduction Nutrient Cost: the amount of nutrients expended when this Cell reproduces